Skip to main content

 Entities (Server)

-Define entities with entity() — each generates CRUD endpoints with access control:
+entity() generates typed CRUD endpoints with access control.
+See Entities.

 const tasks = entity('tasks', {